This post may contain affiliate links. See our disclosure policy for details.

 The final step in your new master plan is to set digital alerts for adults and older children in your family so you don’t have to repeat yourself again and again… and again.
 The purpose of digital alerts is not to add a third master calendar to your routine.

 The only thing worse than being nagged about something is being the person who must constantly remind.
 Use this step to automate the process.
 Let’s be real, here – it’s not a good feeling to have to repeat instructions and schedules day after day and week after week, but it feels unavoidable.
 It isn’t.

 Download Google Calendar (or another app) for each of your family members.
 Sync each person’s calendar with your own, master calendar.
 Assign each person a color (use the same colors).
 Schedule alarms to alert individuals or everyone at once.
-Read more about using alarms and timers to stay organized.

 - Rotating or repeating chore assignments for your children